bcit-ci/CodeIgniter/user_guide_src/source/libraries/encrypt.rst

 		.. important::
-			**Why only a method to re-encode the data instead of maintaining legacy methods for both encoding and decoding?** The algorithms in the Encryption library have improved in CodeIgniter 2.x both for performance and security, and we do not wish to encourage continued use of the older methods.
+			**Why only a method to re-encode the data instead of maintaining legacy methods for both encoding and decoding?** The algorithms in the Encrypt library have improved in CodeIgniter 2.x both for performance and security, and we do not wish to encourage continued use of the older methods.
 You can of course extend the Encryption library if you wish and replace the new methods with the old and retain seamless compatibility